 But if you crank the ambience, it has the effect of spreading the sound waves across both headphones in a more even way, rather than just having it right in the center.

 If you want to see what I’m talking about, open up a new project file in Garageband, and use the stock instrument that comes up: the classic electric piano.

-In the Smart Controls at the very bottom, crank the ambience with your headphones on and play a few notes.
+In the Smart Controls at the very bottom, crank the ambience with your headphones on (here are the awesome earbuds from Amazon that I use) and play a few notes.

 Now, go ahead and turn the ambience setting all the way down and play a few notes.
 You’ll notice what I mentioned above.

 Another small addition it makes to the sound is a very, very, short echo that lasts literally a millisecond.

 If you’re confused about the terms “stereo” and “mono,” understand that “mono” just means the music sounds like it’s coming through just one channel, in fact, I have a guide showing how to set your tracks up in mono.